ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 5. Your bibliography should be within the file named bibliography.bib

-6. Add all your packages to the "<chapter> - Isolated.tex" file in the folder corresponding to your chapter.
+6. Add all your packages to the [chapter] - Isolated.tex file in the folder corresponding to your chapter.

-7. Compile the "<chapter> - Isolated.tex" file corresponding to your chapter with pdflatex and bibtex as you would normally do when creating a paper.
+7. Compile the [chapter] - Isolated.tex file corresponding to your chapter with pdflatex and bibtex as you would normally do when creating a paper.
 This will allow you to create a separate pdf file for your chapter.

 8. Add all your packages to the main.tex at the root folder of the book, if they are not already included there.